-The Directors, as at the date of this report, received the fees listed above.
+The Directors, as at the date of this report (with the exception of Mike Balfour who was appointed to the Board on 28 January 2025), received the fees listed above.
 These exclude any employers' national insurance contributions.
 No other forms of remuneration were received by the Directors and so fees represent the total remuneration of each Director.